afpsaros/Paper-reviews-Presentations-Notes/README.md

   *Bechtle, S., Molchanov, A., Chebotar, Y., Grefenstette, E., Righetti, L., Sukhatme, G. and Meier, F., 2021, January.
 Meta learning via learned loss.
 In 2020 25th International Conference on Pattern Recognition (ICPR) (pp. 4161-4168).
 IEEE.*

 * Path integrals and sparse representations in stochastic engineering dynamics (presentation of my work at Columbia).
-See also video recording (starts at 1:19:50) https://drive.google.com/file/d/1nOMChXS-L6rj-gSMZ_Mcdngr9PkaTJr9/view?usp=sharing
+See also video recording (starts at 1:19:50): https://bit.ly/3ixVrwZ

 * Quadratic approximation of the Wiener path integral for MDOF nonlinear oscillators (presentation of my paper).
-See also video recording https://drive.google.com/file/d/1A3fAhNS-e-J1cVB_ZM8Wx7WNDG1WYT0R/view?usp=sharing
+See also video recording: https://bit.ly/3x11ZrI

 * Regression recalibration (notes)